Solana RPC Node Setup & Best Practices: A Complete Guide with NoLimitNodes

 How does a Solana RPC node handle transaction processing?

-- Receive Transaction: Via JSON-RPC API (e.g. sendTransaction).
+- Receive Transaction: via the JSON-RPC API (e.g. sendTransaction).

-- Verify Signature: Ensures sender has authorized it.
+- Verify Signature: confirms the sender authorized it.

-- Simulate Transaction (Optional): Checks for issues like insufficient balance.
+- Simulate Transaction (Optional): catches issues like insufficient balance before submission.

-- Submit to Cluster: Sends to the Solana network.
+- Submit to Cluster: forwards the transaction to the Solana network.

-- Inclusion in Block: Added to a block by validator using Proof of History (PoH).
+- Inclusion in Block: a validator adds it to a block using Proof of History (PoH).

-- Confirmation: Network finalizes the block—usually within seconds.
+- Confirmation: the network finalizes the block, usually within seconds.

-- Return Result: RPC node sends success/failure + signature back to client.
+- Return Result: the node sends success or failure plus the signature back to the client.

 What tooling exists to monitor the performance of RPC nodes?